Everyone knows the problem

 Make information accessible, thereby liberating business from limited availability of technologists

-Support a broad spectrum of business decisions, with increasing impact on good decision-making and process efficiency
+Support a broad spectrum of business decisions, with an increasing impact on good decision-making and process efficiency